jhuapl-bio/taxtriage/docs/contributing.md

 ### 4. Submit a Pull Request

-Open a pull request against the **`dev` branch**.
+Open a pull request against the **`main` branch**.
 Wait for CI tests to pass and code review to complete before merging.

+Merging closes the issue the branch is named after (and any `#123` mentioned in the PR title or body).
+Publishing a release then moves the `stable` branch onto that release's tag, which is what `nextflow run ... -r stable` resolves to.

 ---